The personal interview

 A formal authorization is needed to get access to a file.
 The applicant can authorize a social worker to get access to his/her file by sending a signed document granting authority to the CGRS.

 Currently, the CGRS Helpdesk is closed to visitors.
-The CGRS will gradually resume personal interviews as from 8 June 2020.
-To limit the number of visitors, access is restricted to persons who have an appointment for an interview.
-The reception desk remains closed to other visitors.
-They can reach the CGRS by phone, by e-mail or by letter.
-Applicants for international protection who have chosen residence at the CGRS and who wish to know if the CGRS has taken a decision regarding their application, can contact the Helpdesk Lawyers by phone (02/205.53.05) or by e-mail (firstname.lastname@example.org).
+Applicants for international protection who have chosen residence at the CGRS and who wish to know if the CGRS has taken a decision regarding their application, can contact the Helpdesk Lawyers by phone (02/205.53.05) or by mail (email@example.com).
 The CGRS can also inform applicants if they have received any mail from the Immigration Office.
+These applicants can also come and collect the mail after having made an appointment with the Helpdesk Lawyers.

 As a result of the gradual easing of measures, the various actors who support the applicants for international protection, can perform their tasks again (lawyers, social workers, translators, interpreters…).